Why BC, Canada?

 Studying in Canada at a BC public school, whether starting in Kindergarten or graduating in Grade 12, brings great rewards: an excellent education, a chance to understand Canadian culture, and the opportunity to learn English in a friendly environment.

 BC is Canada’s third most populated province.
-In all, 4.1 million people live in cities, towns and villages across six major regions.
-There is a unique beauty and advantages to each region and there are IPSEA school districts in all regions that host international students.
+In all, 5.1 million people live in cities, towns and villages across six major regions.
+BC’s diverse landscapes shape our people and culture.
+From massive mountain ranges and windswept beaches to rainforests overflowing with life, there is a unique beauty and advantages to each region and there are IPSEA school districts in all regions that host international students.

 Learn more about why to study in Canada and the regions of BC and the IPSEA school districts from the Where in BC? page.